April Jehan Morris

 Because information is frequently communicated through visual images, learning to read art as a context to past and current cultures gives you a deeper understanding of the world.
 Hood's art history courses will introduce you to art and visual culture from prehistoric cave painting to postmodern performance and installation art.

-As an art history major, you'll be part of a dynamic program that offers a variety of approaches, including the study of thematic development, theory, criticism, media and techniques.
+As an art history major, you will join a dynamic program that offers a variety of approaches, including the study of thematic development, theory, criticism, media and techniques.

-Thanks to Hood's location near Washington, D.C., and Baltimore, and the faculty's close ties with major museums in the area, art history students have an unusually rich range of opportunities.
-Poring over medieval manuscripts with a curator at the Walters Art Museum, examining Renaissance masterpieces with conservators at the National Gallery of Art, discussing contemporary sculpture with staff in the boardroom of the Smithsonian's Hirshhorn Museum or even watching as an exhibition takes place in the Smithsonian's Freer/Sackler Galleries have all been part of a Hood education.
+Thanks to Hood's location near Washington, D.C., and Baltimore, as well as our faculty's close ties with major museums in the area, art history students have a wealth of unique opportunities.
+Poring over medieval manuscripts with a curator at the Walters Art Museum, examining Renaissance masterpieces with conservators at the National Gallery of Art, discussing contemporary sculpture with staff in the boardroom of the Smithsonian's Hirshhorn Museum or even watching as an exhibition takes place in the Smithsonian's Freer/Sackler Galleries have all been part of a Hood art history education.